A History of the World Part I (Antiquity to 1500): The Myriad Winding Paths to Modernity

 Learning Outcomes

-Upon completion of the course, students will be able to identify varied historical perspectives in significant moments.
-They will be able to analyze why different people think, govern themselves, fight, and interact with each other the ways they do.
+Evaluate varied historical perspectives and significant moments.
+They will be able to analyze why different peoples think, govern themselves, fight, and interact with each other the ways they do.

-Upon completion of the course, students will be able to explain patterns and divergences between varied societies and the movements, advancements, conflicts and struggles that shaped historical and modern experiences.
+Explain patterns and divergences between varied societies and the movements, advancements, conflicts, and struggles that shaped historical and modern experiences.

 Suggested Course Textbooks: